-The Ivy.
-A restaurant popular with celebrities, theatre goers, and lovers of the arts.
+The Ivy, a restaurant popular with celebrities, theatre goers, and lovers of the arts.
 The famous London chain is probably not what you’d associate with budget or vegan travel, but hear me out.
-When I was invited to the the Ivy’s opening night for food and drinks, my first thought was ‘getting something vegan is going to be a pain’.
+When I was invited to the The Ivy’s opening night in Edinburgh for food and drinks, my first thought was, ‘getting something vegan is going to be a pain’.
 My second thought, ‘this place is going to cost a fortune’.
-I was wrong on both accounts…
+I was wrong on both accounts.

-On arrival, you are given the kind of first class service you expect from a premium restaurant.
-You’re greeted at the front desk, your coat and bag are taken, you are provided with a ticket to get them back, you’re escorted to the bar.
+On arrival, you are given the kind of first class service you’d expect from a premium restaurant.
+You’re greeted at the front desk, your coat and bag are taken, and you’re escorted to the bar.

-We opted for prosecco (when in Rome), and when asked to provide recommendations for best vegan travel snacks, the staff presented us with delicious courgette fries.
-These babies are fantastic, and would have been a perfect accompaniment to a quick drink.
-My only negative, there was no offer of a replacement for the dairy based dip.
+We opted for prosecco, and when asked to provide recommendations for best vegan travel snacks, the staff presented us with delicious courgette fries.
+This generously sized starter is fantastic, and would have been a perfect accompaniment to a quick drink.
+My only negative, there was no offer of a replacement for the dairy-based dip.

 We didn’t call ahead to enquire about vegan meal options.
 We had been informed that this would be managed on the spot.
 It was.

-The vegetarian food selection consists of only two options.
+The Ivy’s vegetarian food selection consists of only two options.
 Both contain cheese.
 Already I’m hearing a little sigh, but (again) stick with me.
-The staff were great; went to the kitchen, found out the chef’s plans for making these dishes vegan friendly, and came back to fill me in.
-I opted for the grilled aubergine with quinoa and mushrooms (think cannelloni, with the aubergine replacing the pasta).
-The chef removed the pesto, and everything was superb.
-My main praise for the Ivy has to be that there wasn’t a stuffed pepper in sight.
+The staff were great and went straight to the kitchen to find out the chef’s plans for making these dishes vegan friendly.
+I went for the grilled aubergine with quinoa and mushrooms (think cannelloni, with the aubergine replacing the pasta).
+The chef removed the pesto sauce that it was meant to come with originally, and replaced it with a tomato based sauce instead.
+My main praise for The Ivy has to be that there wasn’t a stuffed pepper in sight.
 The butternut squash option is a little obvious, but my main was unique and had me talking about it for the rest of the week.

-I don’t want to say that the Ivy is cheap.
+I don’t want to say that The Ivy is cheap.
 It’s certainly not.
-That’s not what they;re going for.
-However, in comparison to it’s surrounding competitors, I was pleasantly surprised at how affordable it was.
+That’s not what they’re going for.
+However, in comparison to it’s surrounding Edinburgh competitors, I was pleasantly surprised at how affordable it was.
 We’re not talking backpack budgets, but we are talking what you’d usually expect from a city centre restaurant.

 My prosecco was £6.
 We shared the courgette fries (zucchini fritti) at £6, and my main came in at £14.
 We shared a side of £3.50 chips, and I finished off the night with a £3.50 almond milk latte.
 Per head, this comes in at under £30 for an evening meal.

-Definitely not breaking the bank (though over the budget I have per whilst lugging my backpack around the world).
-I very much doubt backpacking Sarah is the kind of clientele that the Ivy are looking for anyway.
+Definitely not breaking the bank (though over the budget I usually have per meal whilst lugging my backpack around the world).
+However, I very much doubt that backpacking Sarah is the kind of clientele that The Ivy are looking for.
 In summary, a strong contender for an upmarket vegan visit in Edinburgh.
 Go check it out (if you can get a reservation).